khulnasoft-lab/design.khulnasoft.com/contents/components/forms.md

 ### Layout

 Form elements should move in a single direction so they should only be distributed through one column when the progression of the form is vertical and through one row when the progression is horizontal.
-Horizontally stacking input fields in a vertically moving form is only acceptable when they’re related (e.g. Name and Surname).
+Horizontally stacking input fields in a vertically moving form is only acceptable when they’re related, for example, name and surname.

 Todo: Add live component block with code example (Vertical form with stacked input fields)